jingwen-z/jingwen-z.github.io/_posts/2017-03-04-r-in-action-review-1-data-structures.md

 ## Summary
 One of the most challenging tasks in data analysis is data preparation.
-We've made a good start by ourlining the various structures that R provides for holding data.
+We've made a good start by outlining the various structures provided by R for holding data.
 In next blog, we'll review general methods for working with graphs.